skrub-data/skrub/doc/modules/data_ops/validation/hyperparameter_tuning.rst

 It is also possible to use :meth:`ParamSearch.plot_results` to visualize the results of the search using a parallel coordinates plot.

-This could also be done with optuna.
+This could also be done with optuna, either by passing ``backend='optuna'`` to :meth:`DataOp.skb.make_randomized_search`, or by using Optuna directly:

 >>> import optuna  # doctest: +SKIP
 >>> def objective(trial):   # doctest: +SKIP